pdud/Nosy/README.md

 **Output, backup, and read all your iPhone text messages.**

-Nosy extracts text messages from the native iOS (iPhone, iPad) database stored on your computer automatically after each backup and organizes it into an array of easily explorable messages.
+Nosy extracts text messages from the native iOS (iPhone, iPad) database stored on your computer after each backup and organizes it into an array of easily explorable messages.

-Nosy returns an array of messages with the fields receiver, sender, message, imessage, and date.
-The date field contains a unix timestamp for the message.
+Nosy returns an array of messages with the fields

+* receiver
+* sender
+* message
+* imessage (Boolean)
+* date (contains a unix timestamp)

 ## Install

 	$ gem install nosy

-Or add Nosy to your Gemfile and run bundle install.
+Or add Nosy to your Gemfile and run `bundle install`.

-## Finding
-If you are on a Mac OSX system, Nosy can try to grab your SMS database.
-It will return a String with the location of the iPhone SMS database.

-	require 'nosy'

-	new_text_backup_file_location = Nosy.hunt

-If you have multiple phone's it will grab the first parseable file.

-### Location
-The location of the folder storing the iPhone backups in Mac OSX is

-	$ ~/Library/Application Support/MobileSync/Backup/

-Each of the folders will represent an Apple device.
-Within your desired device the SMS database will be the file with the title `3d0d7e5fb2ce288813306e4d4636395e047a3d28`

-## Parsing

-Nosy can detect if a file can be parsed as an iPhone database.

-	valid = Nosy.can_parse?(iphone_database_location)

-Nosy can also parse the file, returning an array of all available text messages.

-	all_texts = Nosy.parse(iphone_database_location)

-	all_texts.each do |text|
-		text.receiver
-		text.sender
-		text.message
-		text.imessage
-		text.date
-	end

 ## Find and Parse

-Nosy also includes a convenience method that combines finding and parsing.
+If you are on a Mac OSX system, Nosy (is nosy, and) will try to grab your iOS message database and parse it.

 	all_texts = Nosy.hunt_and_parse